trivedisorabh/flask-rest-blogApi/README.md

 ```

 Change configuration variables in config.py according to your work environment<br>
-You set your variables from the command line like this:
+You set your variables from the command line like this(for OSX):
 ```
 $ export DATABASE_URI= 'read the docs on your choice of DB'
 $ export SECRET_KEY = 'thisissecret'